kreier/prime/c/README.md

 # Calculating prime numbers in C

 Obviously this is one of the fastest way to calculate or execute any code.
-Here is the code, for regular x86 or x86_64 as well as ARM on M1 from Apple;
+Here is the code, for regular x86 or x86_64 as well as ARM on M1 from Apple.
+Compilation is done by `gcc prime.c -lm -o prime` on the command promt.
+Without the `-lm` linker command the math import will not work for the sqrt function.

 ## Code